chrisfrank/rack-reducer/README.md

 end
 ```

-... and `extend Rack::Reducer` in your models:
+...and `extend Rack::Reducer` in your models:

 ```ruby
 # app/models/artist.rb